 The full text of the Directive is available at http://eurlex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:033:0010:0030:EN:PDF

 In the UK, the Directive has been implemented by the Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010.

 In a nutshell, the Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010 mirror the provisions of new Directive 2008/122/EC in that they cover the marketing and sale of four types of contract:

 - Timeshare contract, defined as a contract lasting more than one year under which the consumer buys the right to use one or more overnight accommodation for more than one period of occupation.
-In addition to stay in apartments or rooms this also includes, for example, timeshare in boats and caravans.
+In addition, to stay in apartments or rooms, this also includes, for example, timeshares in boats and caravans.

 - Long-term holiday product contract (also often known as “holiday clubs”), is a contract lasting more than one year under which the main effect is that the consumer buys the right to obtain discounts or other benefits in respect of accommodation in isolation or together with travel or other services.

-- Resale contract, a contract under which a trader, for consideration, assists a consumer to sell or buy a timeshare or long-term holiday product contract to or from a third party.
+- A resale contract is a contract under which a trader, for consideration, assists a consumer to sell or buy a timeshare or long-term holiday product contract to or from a third party.

 - Exchange contract, defined as a contract between a trader and a consumer where the consumer becomes a member of a timeshare exchange system.
 A timeshare exchange system is a system that allows a consumer to access overnight accommodation or other services in exchange for giving other persons access to the benefits of the consumer’s timeshare.